Skip to content

 Disability is an aspect of human diversity that enriches our society.
 How can we bring this belief into the math classroom?
 We can start with believing that every student can make sense of important mathematical concepts when given engaging, rich problems to solve.
 When we believe in the competence of every single student, we raise our expectations for learning and better support them in making meaning and use of mathematical concepts.
 This approach for students with disabilities will complement the larger conversations around diversity and equity in mathematics.
 As students are exposed to robust problems and tasks, their identity as a learner and agency as a doer of mathematics is developed, recognized and celebrated.

-The ALN Lesson Structure is an engaging teaching framework designed to ensure that all students can learn math with conceptual understanding.
+The All Learners Lesson Structure is an engaging teaching framework designed to ensure that all students can learn math with conceptual understanding.
 It is designed to provide differentiation while including every single student in the lesson.
 The four components of the structure (Launch, Main Lesson, Math Menu, Closure) provide a learning environment that supports the success of a diverse array of learners.

 When ALN approaches teaching math so that all students can learn - we focus on engaging experiences for every student.
 We know that math class should be a place where every student participates in building their conceptual understanding and engages in mathematical conversations with all of their peers.
 Cultivating agency and identities in math for students with disabilities starts with making sure they know they are seen and valued as mathematicians.